 The Rolling Barrage PTSD Foundation / The Rolling Barrage’s plan for the future and the goals that we have been established are not inexpensive endeavours.
-As such, The Rolling Barrage PTSD Foundation still happily accepts support from a wide spectrum of patrons and donators to our organization.
+As such, The Rolling Barrage PTSD Foundation happily accepts support from a wide spectrum of patrons and donators to our organization.
 We continue to work to partner with a major benefactor.

 Each year, individual recipients are reviewed and applicants are vetted, prior to making our list.
 They must have a clinical PTSI/OSI diagnosis and be seeking help from recognized providers.

 Anyone is free to donate to us as a private citizen, organization, or company.
-Donors are also vetted and reviewed annually for transparency and value alignment before we put them on our sponsor lists.
+Major donors are also vetted and reviewed for transparency and value alignment before we put them on our sponsor lists.

 Many of us have felt the loss when someone is dear (be it a friend, family member or loved one).
 The empty sense of senselessness is exacerbated when that person passes by their own hand.

 The numbers of service personnel who have lost the battle with their PTSIs/OSIs is staggering.
 The Rolling Barrage PTSD Foundation / The Rolling Barrage encourage veterans, serving CAF members, first responders, and others to get together and engage in positive activities that can promote better mental health and wellness.

-Belonging is significant in any healing and The Rolling Barrage will show that spirit across the nation.
+Belonging is significant in any healing process and The Rolling Barrage will show that spirit across the nation.
 We encourage veterans, serving CAF members, first responders, and the Safety Community to interact during the ride and throughout the year.
 Our members build strong alliances from our common roots of service and protecting Canada.

 The Rolling Barrage have seen these bonds build immediately, as those who were very guarded and introverted open up over the course of a leg, several legs or the entire country.
 Of course there are those that take longer.
-At times a person opening up to their surroundings and new people takes the whole event or happens within a couple years.
+At times a person opening up to their surroundings and new people takes part in the whole event or it can happen over a couple years.

 Regardless, when the bonds build, they’re as strong as the camaraderie felt during our time in service.
 Now the service is focused on each other and healing.